 EIA REF.
 RECOMMENDED MITIGATION MEASURES FOR WORKS CONTRACT 1112 OBJECTIVES OF THE RECOMMENDED MEASURES & MAIN CONCERNS TO ADDRESS WHO TO IMPLEMENT THE MEASURES?
 LOCATION OF THE MEASURES WHEN TO IMPLEMENT THE MEASURES?
 WHAT REQUIREMENTS OR STANDARDS FOR MEASURES TO ACHIEVE?
-STATUS Water Quality (Construction Phase) Water Quality S10.7.1 of Ref.
-1;S8.41 - 8.39 and S8.50 of Ref.
-2; S10.7.1 of Ref.
-3 In accordance with the Practice Noise for Professional Persons on Construction Site Drainage, EPD, 1994 (ProPECC PN1/94), construction phase mitigation measures will include the following: Construction runoff and site drainage • At the start of site establishment, perimeter cut-off drains to direct off-site water around the site will be constructed with internal drainage works and erosion and sedimentation control facilities implemented.
+STATUS Water Quality Construction Phase) Water Quality (\$10.7.1 of Ref.
+1;\$8.41 - 8.39 and \$8.50 of Ref.
+2; \$10.7.1 of Ref.
+3 In accordance with the Practice Noise for Professional Persons on Construction Site Drainage, EPD, 1994 (ProPECC PN1/94), construction phase mitigation measures will include the following: Construction runoff and site drainage At the start of site establishment, perimeter cut-off drains to direct off-site water around the site will be constructed with internal drainage works and erosion and sedimentation control facilities implemented.
 Channels (both temporary and permanent drainage pipes and culverts), earth bunds or sand bag barriers will be provided onsite to direct stormwater to silt removal facilities.
-The design of the temporary onsite drainage system will be undertaken by the contractor prior to commencement of construction. • The dikes or embankments for flood protection will be implemented around the boundaries of earthwork areas.
+The design of the temporary onsite drainage system will be undertaken by the contractor prior to commencement of construction.
+The dikes or embankments for flood protection will be implemented around the boundaries of earthwork areas.
 Temporary ditches will be provided to facilitate the runoff discharge into an appropriate watercourse, through a site/sediment trap.
-The sediment/silt traps will be incorporated in the permanent drainage channels to enhance deposition rates. • The design of silt removal facilities will be based on the guidelines in Appendix A1 of ProPECC PN 1/94, which states that the retention time for silt/sand traps will be 5 minutes under maximum flow conditions.
+The sediment/silt traps will be incorporated in the permanent drainage channels to enhance deposition rates.
+The design of silt removal facilities will be based on the guidelines in Appendix A1 of ProPECC PN 1/94, which states that the retention time for silt/sand traps will be 5 minutes under maximum flow conditions.
 Sizes may vary depending upon the flow rate, but for a flow rate of 0.1m3/s a sedimentation basin of 30m3 would be required and for a flow rate of 0.5m3/s the basin would be 150m3.
-Detailed design of the sand/silt traps will be undertaken by the contractor prior to the commencement of works. • All exposed earth areas will be completed and vegetated as soon as possible after earthworks have been completed, or alternatively, within 14 days of the cessation of earthworks where practicable.
-Exposed slope surfaces will be covered by tarpaulin or other means. • All drainage facilities and erosion and sediment control structures will be regularly inspected and maintained to ensure To minimize water quality impact from construction site runoff and general construction activities Contractor All construction sites where practicable Construction stage Water Pollution Control Ordinance (WPCO) ProPECC PN1/94 EIAO-TM TM-Water Technical Memorandum on Effluent Discharge Standard (TM-DSS) ^ where practicable.
+Detailed design of the sand/silt traps will be undertaken by the contractor prior to the commencement of works.
+All exposed earth areas will be completed and vegetated as soon as possible after earthworks have been completed, or alternatively, within 14 days of the cessation of earthworks where practicable.
 Exposed slope surfaces will be covered by tarpaulin or other means.
-All drainage facilities and erosion and sediment control ۸
+All drainage facilities and erosion and sediment control structures will be regularly inspected and maintained to ensure proper and efficient operation at all times and particular To minimize water quality impact from construction site runoff and general construction activities Contractor All construction sites where practicable Construction stage Water Pollution Control Ordinance (WPCO) ProPECC PN1/94 EIAO-TM TM-Water Technical Memorandum on Effluent Discharge Standard (TM-DSS) ^